davidpricedev/wandering-puzzler/README.md

 Goals:

 - Should be 100% deterministic
-  - Requires that movement/animation to be run in a consistent order (i.e. when a moving arrow/rock triggers adjascent rock/arrow movements)
+  - Requires that movement/animation to be run in a consistent order (i.e. when a moving arrow/rock triggers adjacent rock/arrow movements)
   - Rocks that fall down a slope must prefer to roll left before right (or vice-versa)
 - Should be able to support several different maps/levels
-  - Start with simple text file for maps with particular characters for each item (i.e. `.` for space, `#` for wall,`>` or `<` for arrow, etc.)
+  - Start with simple text file for maps with particular characters for each item (i.e. `#` for wall,`>` or `<` for arrow, etc.)
   - Allow for arbitrarily large/small maps
 - Future expansions
   - Add additional features later (there is a monster that moves towards the player, A teleporter that moves player back or forth from another position on the map, and probably other things)